hyperledger/iroha/docs/source/maintenance/add_peer.rst

 Example
 =======

-Here is what a command might look like in Python:
+Here is what a command might look like in Python.
+In this example we used `Root permission <../develop/api/permissions.html#root>`_ that has all permissions, including `Can Add Peer permission <../develop/api/permissions.html#can-add-peer>`_ and `Can Remove Peer permission <../develop/api/permissions.html#can-remove-peer>`_:

 .. code-block:: python